SUPREETH2206/code4edtech-omr-system/README.md

 Audit & Export: Scroll down to the "Audit Log & Analytics" section to view a table of all evaluations, search for specific records, or download the entire log as a CSV/Excel file.

+**URGENT NOTE FOR JUDGES:** Due to critical technical errors that occurred in the final hour before the submission deadline, I was unable to record the required video presentation.
+The project itself is fully functional and deployed with all features implemented.
+I humbly request you to evaluate my submission based on the live, interactive demo, which is fully accessible at the Web Application URL.
+Thank you for your understanding.

 Project Author:

 Supreeth Theru